 *A patient who presents with thrombosis and a normal platelet count post-vaccination might be in an early stage of TTS.
 Continued assessment for development of thrombocytopenia/TTS is required.
 Use of a non-heparin anticoagulant may be indicated if patient is 4 to 42 days post–vaccine with all other facets of the syndrome pending PF4 ELISA testing and additional CBCs.

-On April 13, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) suggested pausing administration of the AD26.COV2.S Johnson & Johnson (JJ) vaccine to allow investigation of several cases of severe thrombosis with thrombocytopenia occurring post-vaccination.
-This announcement came on the heels of the initial reports of similar events in individuals receiving the CHaDOx1 nCov-19 AstraZeneca (AZ) vaccine outside the United States.3,4,5 Comprehensive clinical and laboratory characteristics of TTS have been reported in retrospective series and a large prospective cohort.1-6 This syndrome has been termed “vaccine-induced prothrombotic immune thrombocytopenia (VIPIT)” or “vaccine-induced immune thrombotic thrombocytopenia (VITT)” but has been termed “thrombosis with thrombocytopenia syndrome (TTS)” by the CDC and FDA.
-A single case of what appears to be the same syndrome has now been published following the Moderna mRNA vaccine; however, the risk appears far lower for the two mRNA vaccines.7
+On April 13, 2021, the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) suggested pausing administration of the AD26.COV2.S Johnson & Johnson (JJ) vaccine to allow investigation of several cases of severe thrombosis with thrombocytopenia occurring post-vaccination.
+This announcement came on the heels of the initial reports of similar events in individuals receiving the CHaDOx1 nCov-19 AstraZeneca (AZ) vaccine outside the United States.
+Comprehensive clinical and laboratory characteristics of TTS have been reported in retrospective series and a large prospective cohort.
+This syndrome has been termed “vaccine-induced prothrombotic immune thrombocytopenia (VIPIT)” or “vaccine-induced immune thrombotic thrombocytopenia (VITT)” but has been termed “thrombosis with thrombocytopenia syndrome (TTS)” by the CDC and FDA.
+The risk appears far lower for the two mRNA vaccines.

 Following FDA/CDC review of all sources of vaccine event reporting in the United States following JJ vaccine administration, and a detailed risk/benefit analysis, the CDC Advisory Committee on Immunization Practices recommended that the JJ vaccine be available in the United States for persons aged 18 years and older.
 The overall safety and efficacy of the JJ vaccine compared to the risk of mortality from COVID-19 disease was thought to far outweigh the very low risk of TTS.
-The updated incidence as of the CDC review was two per million for the JJ vaccine, based on a total of 15 cases reported following 7.98 million doses administered.
+The incidence as of the April CDC review was two per million for the JJ vaccine, based on a total of 15 cases reported following 7.98 million doses administered; however, an updated CDC review in December 2021, based on better case ascertainment following description of the syndrome, has now estimated the incidence to be as high as 1 in 100,000.
 The most recent information from the United Kingdom suggests an incidence for the AstraZeneca vaccine of 20.3 per million doses in those aged 18 to 49 years compared to 10.9 per million doses in those aged 50 years and older.